SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

     break <#label name#>

-When a ``break`` statement is followed by the name of a statement label, it ends program execution of the loop or ``switch`` statement named by that label.
+When a ``break`` statement is followed by the name of a statement label, it ends program execution of the loop or conditional statement named by that label.

 When a ``break`` statement is not followed by the name of a statement label, it ends program execution of the ``switch`` statement or the innermost enclosing loop statement in which it occurs.
 In both cases, program control is then transferred to the first line of code following the enclosing loop or ``switch`` statement, if any.
+An unlabeled ``break`` statement is not allowed in an ``if``statement.

 For examples of how to use a ``break`` statement, see :ref:`ControlFlow_Break` and :ref:`ControlFlow_LabeledStatements`